12.6 Persons of Interest Images

 - subject of formal cradle to grave distribution control; and

 - routinely reviewed and permanently deleted when retention can no longer be reasonably justified.

 Distribution must be strictly controlled and limited to the following:-

 - government intelligence agencies;

-- individuals who have made a subject access request (see section 8.1)
+- individuals who have made a data subject access request that has been approved (see section 8.1);

 - insurance companies and legal representatives that have a legitimate interest in the data and have given a written statement of purpose and an undertaking to comply with data protection legislation in respect of any data released to them;